hannibal002/SkyHanni/FEATURES.md

     - Show the time it takes to kill the Slayer boss.

 + **Vampire Slayer**
-    + Show the amount of HP miss1ing untill the steak can be used on the vampire slayer on top of the boss.
+    + Show the amount of HP missing until the steak can be used on the vampire slayer on top of the boss.
-    + Show a timer until the boss leaves the invicible Mania Circles state.
+    + Show a timer until the boss leaves the invincible Mania Circles state.
     + Show the percentage of HP next to the HP.

 ## Slayer